gazbert/bxbot/README.md

 section for more details.

 The `<authentication-config>` section is optional.
 If present, at least 1 `<config-item>` must be set - these are repeating key/value String pairs.
-This section can be used to configure the adapter with the exchange trading API credentials - see the sample `exchange.xml` config files for what credentials to set.
+This section is used by the inbuilt Exchange Adapters to configure their exchange trading API credentials - see the sample `exchange.xml` config files for details.

 The `<network-config>` section is optional.
 If present, the `<connection-timeout>`, `<non-fatal-error-codes>`, and `<non-fatal-error-messages>` sections must be set.
+This section is used by the inbuilt Exchange Adapters to configure their network configuration as detailed below:

-The `<connection-timeout>` is the timeout value that the exchange adapter will wait on socket connect/socket read when communicating with the exchange.
+* The `<connection-timeout>` is the timeout value that the exchange adapter will wait on socket connect/socket read when communicating with the exchange.
 Once this threshold has been breached, the exchange adapter will give up and throw an [ExchangeNetworkException](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/ExchangeNetworkException.java).
 The sample Exchange Adapters are single threaded: if a request gets blocked, it will block all subsequent requests from getting to the exchange.
 This timeout value prevents an indefinite block.

-The `<non-fatal-error-codes>` section contains a list of HTTP status codes that will trigger the adapter to throw a non-fatal [ExchangeNetworkException](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/ExchangeNetworkException.java).
+* The `<non-fatal-error-codes>` section contains a list of HTTP status codes that will trigger the adapter to throw a non-fatal [ExchangeNetworkException](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/ExchangeNetworkException.java).
 This allows the bot to recover from temporary network issues.
 See the sample `exchange.xml` config files for status codes to use.

-The `<non-fatal-error-messages>` section contains a list of java.io exception messages that will trigger the adapter to throw a non-fatal [ExchangeNetworkException](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/ExchangeNetworkException.java).
+* The `<non-fatal-error-messages>` section contains a list of java.io exception messages that will trigger the adapter to throw a non-fatal [ExchangeNetworkException](https://github.com/gazbert/BX-bot/blob/master/src/main/java/com/gazbert/bxbot/core/api/trading/ExchangeNetworkException.java).
 This allows the bot to recover from temporary network issues.
 See the sample `exchange.xml` config files for messages to use.

 The `<other-config>` section is optional.
 If present, at least 1 `<config-item>` must be set - these are repeating key/value String pairs.
-This section can be used to specify additional config for the adapter, e.g. buy/sell fees.
+This section is used by the inbuilt Exchange Adapters to configure any additional config, e.g. buy/sell fees.

 BX-bot only supports 1 Exchange Adapter for each instance of the bot; you will need to create multiple (runtime) instances of the bot to run against different exchanges.